-I remember this car when we all went to Red Arches and George and I went for a swim.
+I remember this car when we all went to Red Arches where George and I went for a swim.
 I must have been about ten or eleven having just learned to swim so I believe this was just before the war.
 The curtains over the back window were handy when changing on the back seat.
 Granddad’s dog, a Fox Terrier called Rip was usually chained near the garage.
 Unless it was wet, the goats were staked out on chains nearby.
-They were crafty devils waiting until an unsuspecting soul got near then violently butt.
-For me it was a game, teasing then running to be just out of reach!
+They were crafty devils, waiting until an unsuspecting soul got near and then violently butting them.
+For me it was a game, teasing them and then running to be just out of reach!

-Near the garage were double high gates opening onto a corner of the back lane, obviously for getting the car in and out.
-If the car was standing out in hot sun the tyres were protected by sacks or similar so the heat of the sun did not cause any patches on the inner tubes to come unstuck, a problem in those days.
+Near the garage were high double gates opening onto a corner of the back lane, obviously for getting the car in and out.
+If the car was standing out in the hot sun the tyres were protected by sacks so that the heat did not cause any patches on the inner tubes to come unstuck, a problem in those days.

 To the left of the small gate were chicken runs.
 Another job for Granny was collecting the eggs with me as number one assistant.
 The eggs always felt warm and were a lovely brown colour.

-On a rare occasion there would be a car trip to Wells where the main occupation would be cockling.
-After a back aching hour or so back to Vicarage Road where the cockles would be put into a bucket of water with flour added and left overnight to feed and spit out the sand.
+On a rare occasion there would be a car trip to Wells, where the main occupation would be cockling.
+After a back aching hour or so on the North Norfolk coast it was back to Vicarage Road where the cockles would be put into a bucket of water with flour added and left overnight to feed and spit out the sand.
 The next day they would be boiled and at teatime consumed with relish!
 Nothing was wasted, the shells would be crunched up and put down in the chicken runs for the birds to peck at.

 On occasions I was entrusted with an air rifle and encouraged to shoot the sparrows sitting in the apple tree waiting to come down for the chicken food.
 This was rather frustrating because the air rifle had no power.
 The pellets would come lazily out of the rifle barrel and fall harmlessly onto the ground about two yards ahead.

 Sometimes on warm summer days, probably when we were visiting on a Sunday, Granddad would erect a garden tent in the field.
 It was green and white striped and high enough for adults to stand up in.
 It had an open front.
 To complete things out came canvas deck chairs.
 Such an occasion!
-Someone would then organise a game of cricket for my benefit and an old wind up record player would be taken out to the tent.
+Someone would then organise a game of cricket for my benefit and an old wind-up gramaphone would be taken out to the tent.

 I liked Christmas at Jasmine Cottage, all sitting round the big table in the living room.
 The coal cooking range was in the same room with open fire and oven.
 There was a gas oven in the kitchen as well.
 Granny was a good cook and in particular I enjoyed her lemon curd tarts.
 I do remember well the family gatherings in the front room which always smelled nice, perhaps of polish.
 There would be my grandparents, my parents, George and myself.
 I always had to take something to do.
 I particularly liked the smell in that room the next morning, the pine from the Christmas tree, stale cigar smoke, aroma of whisky or whatever.
 Also crowded into the room was a piano although I am sure neither of my grandparents could play it.
 Probably another bargain from a sale somewhere.
 Granddad enjoyed going to local sales to help move items round and perhaps cart for purchasers.

 One Christmas I had a railway set as a present, a clockwork engine pulling a carriage on a circular track.
-An Aunt came round with one of my cousins, Sheila I think, who was then given a bath in the centre of my railway track.
+An Aunt came round with one of my cousins called Sheila who was then given a bath in the centre of my railway track.
 They were staying in another part of town with Sheila’s grandparents at Bury Road.
 Why she was given a bath at Vicarage Road I never did hear, not the business of a small boy!

 A trip to Bury St. Edmunds for Christmas Shopping was a must.
 The occasion I remember must have been December, 1942, when I was just fourteen.
-I was fascinated by some American Air Force policemen riding round the town on vary large, vary smart, Harley Davidson motor cycles.
+I was fascinated by some American Air Force policemen riding round the town on ‘vary large, vary smart’ Harley Davidson motorcycles.
 For Christmas presents Granddad always gave a brand new ten shilling note in a small buff envelope to each of his grandchildren.
 I had received mine.
 It was intended that I bought savings stamps with it, as always!
 Unfortunately on this shopping expedition I had seen a book about the British Army in a book shop costing seven shillings and sixpence.
 I succumbed to temptation and bought it, reasoning that I still had two shillings and sixpence to save.
-Oh dear, was I in trouble, wasting money on a book!
-I later loaned this book to a friend at Methwold, John S and somehow never got it back.
+Oh dear! was I in trouble? wasting my money on a book!
+I later lent this book to a friend at Methwold, John S, and somehow never got it back.

 Autumn was another time for the family to get something for nothing – chestnuts.
 We, that is Granddad, my Dad, Uncle George and myself would set off to certain woods on a chestnutting expedition.
 On return the bulk would be carefully stored in dry sand so they kept longer.
 It was a special occasion to roast some on the front room fire.
 I believe after a while the goats had their share.

 I was supposed to be studying for the Bankers Institute examination, all about supply and demand among other mundane matters but I wasn’t over interested.
-Some evenings I would meet another ‘keen’ young bank clerk named Blowers, he had a mop of ginger hair.
-His home was at Lowestoft and we would go to a pub for a drink where the landlord was known as ‘Captain’.
+Some evenings I would meet another ‘keen’ young bank clerk named Blowers.
+He had a mop of ginger hair.
+His home town was Lowestoft.
+We would go to a pub for a drink where the landlord was known as ‘Captain’.
 To subsidise my salary I would enter the local mail in the post book, usually bank statements, and then deliver them on my racing cycle.
 A heinous crime I suppose!

-One thing, rather important to me and which I forgot to mention was on the night of V.J.
-Day, 15th August, 1945, we were at Thetford before Dad took me for a week of holiday in Edinburgh.
-I went to Castle Hill in Thetford where there was a bonfire and celebrations that the war in Europe was over.
-I saw some of my Indian friends, both Havildars (sergeants) in the Royal Indian Service Corps.
-They had been prisoners of war captured by the Germans mainly in North Africa and held in Germany.
+One thing, rather important to me, and which I forgot to mention, was on the night of V.J.
+Day (15th August, 1945) we were at Thetford before Dad took me for a week’s holiday in Edinburgh.
+I went to Castle Hill in Thetford where there was a bonfire and celebrations that the war was over.
+I saw some of my Indian friends, both of them Havildars (sergeants) in the Royal Indian Service Corps.
+They had been prisoners of war, captured by the Germans in North Africa, and had been held in Germany.
 They were proud to introduce me to a Sikh soldier who had been awarded the Victoria Cross for bravery.
-He wrote his name, I believe Singh, on a scrap of paper for me and which I had for many years after but like so many things they get mislaid or lost as is the case with this.
+He wrote his name, I believe Singh, on a scrap of paper for me and which I had for many years after, but like so many things they get mislaid or lost as is the case with this.